-- Currently engaged in setting criteria for the recruitment of an external consultant to review and revise the employee processes and procedures for reporting and resource navigation.
+- Currently reviewing and revising the employee processes and procedures for reporting and resource navigation.

-- Recently revised the Sexual Assault and Sexualized Violence Policy through an external review process to reflect recent ministry mandated updates to the policy summarized below:
+- Currently revised the Sexual Assault and Sexualized Violence Policy to reflect recent ministry mandated updates to the policy summarized below:

 - Amnesty clause: encouraging students to come forward regardless of if alcohol or drugs were involved.
-This wording was already found within our policy!
+This wording is already found within our policy!

-- Complainant’s Sexual violence history cannot be brought into the investigation.
-This wording was added to the revised policy. .
+- The complainant’s Sexual violence history cannot be brought into the investigation.
+This wording has been added to our policy.